Edgar Degas: Personality and politics

 Degas, who believed that "the artist must live alone, and his private life must remain unknown", lived an outwardly uneventful life.
 In company he was known for his wit, which could often be cruel.
 He was characterized as an "old curmudgeon" by the novelist George Moore, and he deliberately cultivated his reputation as a misanthropic bachelor.
+When he was fifty, he wrote in a letter, Fundamentally, I don't have much affection....
+Thus speaks a man who wants to finish his life and die all alone, with no happiness whatever".
+In some of his paintings, such as The Bellelli Family, Interior, and Sulking, "the left is, so to speak, the female side of the canvas—it is separated from the right [the male side] ... [and] the element of hostility between the sexes is apparent".

 In the 1870s, Degas gravitated towards the republican circles of Léon Gambetta.
 However, his republicanism did not come untainted, and signs of the prejudice and irritability which would overtake him in old age were occasionally manifested.
 He fired a model upon learning she was Protestant.
 Although Degas painted a number of Jewish subjects from 1865 to 1870, his 1879 painting Portraits at the Stock Exchange may be a watershed in his political opinions.
 The painting is a portrait of the Jewish banker Ernest May—who may have commissioned the work and was its first owner—and is widely regarded as anti-Semitic by modern experts.
-The facial features of the banker in profile have been directly compared to those in the anti-Semitic cartoons rampant in Paris at the time, while those of the background characters have drawn comparisons to Degas' earlier work Criminal Physiognomies.
+The facial features of the banker in profile have been directly compared to those in the antisemitic cartoons rampant in Paris at the time, while those of the background characters have drawn comparisons to Degas's earlier work Criminal Physiognomies.

-The Dreyfus Affair, which divided opinion in Paris from the 1890s to the early 1900s, intensified his anti-Semitism.
+The Dreyfus Affair, which divided opinion in Paris from the 1890s to the early 1900s, intensified his antisemitism.
 By the mid-1890s, he had broken off relations with all of his Jewish friends, publicly disavowed his previous friendships with Jewish artists, and refused to use models who he believed might be Jewish.
-He remained an outspoken anti-Semite and member of the anti-Semitic "Anti-Dreyfusards" until his death.
+He remained an outspoken antisemite and member of the antisemitic "Anti-Dreyfusards" until his death.